Find out how international students and graduates can work in social care in Wales.

 Requirements for recruiting workers on a graduate visa

 With a graduate visa, international students can work, or look for work in the UK, following completion of their studies.
 A graduate visa lasts for 2 years after successfully completing a course in the UK.
 With a PHD or other doctoral qualification, it will last for 3 years.
 The work can be in any sector and at any level without any minimum salary requirements.
 The Graduate Visa Route is an unsponsored route, meaning that applicants do not need a job offer or a Certificate of Sponsorship (CoS) to be eligible.
-The cost for the visa is £715, payable at application).
-The healthcare surcharge, which is usually £624 for each year of the visa, is also payable on application).
+The current costs for the visa ( and the healthcare surcharge are here: Graduate visa: How much it costs - GOV.UK (www.gov.uk).
+Both are payable on application.
 This would be paid by the student switching into the graduate route.
 The visa will start from the day the application is approved.

 Applicants for a graduate visa must meet all the following criteria: